weiwei-max/Se_Mu_AD/README.md

-# Se_Mu_AD: Second-Order Multi-Modal Fusion and Dynamic Optimization for Robust Multi-Task Autonomous Driving
+# Second-Order Multi-Modal Fusion and Dynamic Optimization for Robust Multi-Task Autonomous Driving

 A structured multi-task learning framework for autonomous driving tasks, supporting task affinity estimation, dynamic grouping, and end-to-end control strategy training and evaluation in the CARLA environment.
 The framework integrates modules such as trajectory generation and is suitable for multi-task optimization scenarios in the CARLA simulator and autonomous driving research.